AdobeaAfia/binary_trees/README.md

 * **35. Big O #AVL Tree**
-  * [125-O](./125-O): Text file containing the average time complexities of AVL tree opeartions (one answer per line):
+  * [125-O](./125-O): Text file containing the average time complexities of AVL tree operations (one answer per line):
     * Inserting the value `n`.
     * Removing the node with the value `n`.
     * Searching for a node in an AVL tree of size `n`.

 * **41. Big O #Binary Heap**
-  * [135-O](./135-O): Text file containing the average time complexities of binary heap opeartions (one answer per line):
+  * [135-O](./135-O): Text file containing the average time complexities of binary heap operations (one answer per line):
     * Inserting the value `n`.
     * Extracting the root node.
     * Searching for a node in a binary heap of size `n`.